Fakerallen/thingpark-iot-flow-js-driver/README.md

 The function must return an object containg 2 fields:

 -   bytes: array of numbers as it will be sent to the device.
--   fPort: the fPort on which the downlink must be sent
+-   fPort: the fPort on which the downlink must be sent.

 #### Downlink decode